 It's a three-peat for sparkspace, located in the Arena District.

 Franklin University, which finished second in 2010, claimed the top spot.
 Columbus State Community College was next in line.

 Best Credit Union

-BMI Federal Credit Union nabbed its second win.
+BMI Federal Credit Union nabbed a fourth win in this category.

 Best Employee Benefit Firm

 Willis of Ohio reclaimed the title from Accelerated Benefits, which finished second.